mutationpp/Mutationpp/docs/input_files.md

 ## Named Elemental Compositions

-Named elemental compositions can be included in the mixture file which can then be retrieved inside Mutation++ (see Mutation::Mixture::getComposition()).
+Named elemental compositions can be included in the mixture file which can then be retrieved inside Mutation++.
 Many of the tools included with Mutation++ can also use this information to simplify input on the command line.
 An example of a list of element compositions for the 11-species Air mixture are shown below.

 ```xml
 <element_compositions default="air1">